-With the latest government announcement being “work from home if you can”, remote working is no longer a temporary solution but the norm for office workers.
+With the latest government advice being “work from home if you can”, adapting to remote working is no longer a temporary solution but the norm for office workers.

-Restrictions are set to last for “at least six months”, meaning now is the time to ensure that your business has the right IT systems in place – making do is simply not enough.
+Home working is expected to be the norm for months ahead and will likely be a big part of life in the future.
+So, now is the time to ensure that your business has the right IT systems in place – making do is simply not enough.

 In this article, we look at the systems businesses can use to ensure effective collaboration, cybersecurity, and business continuity.

-What are some of the IT pitfalls of working from home?
+What are some of the IT pitfalls of adapting to remote working?

 Many businesses were caught short by the sudden necessity to work from home earlier this year and have not updated their IT systems accordingly.
 Rather than keeping data in Cloud-based software like Office 365, they are relying on traditional hardware and email attachments, which is time-consuming and a risk to security.